Chicken Divan Made from Scratch

 - Melt one tablespoon butter (you can substitute with olive oil or avocado) over medium heat.
 Turn the heat up to medium-high and add chicken in a single layer and sear it.
 Continue to cook and stir chicken until cooked through.
 Then evenly layer chicken on top of broccoli.

-- Melt 2 tablespoons butter with 2 tablespoons olive oil over medium heat.
+- Melt 2 tablespoons butter with 2 tablespoons olive oil over medium heat (or just use olive oil for dair-free version).
 Whisk in cassava flour and cook stirring for 1 minute.
 Turn heat to low then gradually whisk in remaining 1 1/2 cups chicken broth and 1 cup of milk.
 Add remaining 1 cup milk, then add Dijon, Worcestershire sauce, spices, and chicken bouillon.

 - Bring sauce to a boil, whisking constantly.
 Reduce heat to a simmer and whisk often until thick.
 Remove from heat, set it asaide, and whisk in 1/2 cup cheddar until melted.
 Add Parmesan cheese, whisk it until melted.
 Then whisk the sour cream in until blended.
 Pour sauce over broccoli and chicken and spread into an even layer.

 - Cashew sauce: